 The Little OPERA Theatre Of NY Presents PAST AND PRESENT: SCENES FROM AMERICAN OPERAS

-The little OPERA theatre of ny will present a FREE concert of scenes from American operas in collaboration with Bronx Opera and operamission.
+The little OPERA theatre of ny will present a FREE concert of scenes from American operas in collaboration with Bronx Opera and operamission on Saturday, June 22, 2019.
 The concert will showcase the diversity of music and stories written for the opera stage by both native born and immigrant composers and librettists.
 The concert will take place outdoors on Governors Island in Nolan Park, in front of building 25.
 The performance is at 5pm and is FREE to the public.
 (Rain date: Sunday, June 23 at 4pm.)

 Each of the three companies will present excerpts from operas with singers and piano.
 The little OPERA theatre of ny will showcase Luna Pearl Woolf and Caitlin Vincent's Better Gods, which tells the story of the last Queen of Hawaii, Lili'uokalani, and the annexation of the island in 1898.
 Operamission will focus on two classic American operas written by immigrant composers: The Rake's Progress by Igor Stravinsky and the melting pot opera Street Scene by Kurt Weill.
 Bronx Opera will present Marc Blitzstein's Regina based upon the play The Little Foxes by Lillian Hellman.